CVD Portal

 What exactly must I comply with by September 11, 2026?

 Article 14 of the CRA mandates that manufacturers report actively exploited vulnerabilities and severe security incidents via ENISA's Single Reporting Platform.
 You must submit an early warning within 24 hours, a full notification within 72 hours, and a final report within 14 days (vulnerabilities) or 1 month (incidents).
-This applies to all products on the market, including legacy products still within their support lifecycle.
-The Free tier covers everything you need.
+This applies to products with digital elements in CRA scope, including ones still within their support lifecycle.
+The Free tier receives and tracks the reports behind these obligations, and the SRP-ready filing package is on Pro.

 When do I need the Pro tier?